Job Summary

 - Six (6) months of related experience.

-- Ability to work independently and utilize critical thinking skills.
+- Ability to utilize critical thinking skills.

 - Ability to serve in on-call rotation after regular business hours.